bmc/brizzled/id/111/index.md

 At this point, I told them how, when I was learning to drive, we were told to pump the brakes, which is kind of like skip-stepping on that slippery floor, to avoid sliding in your socks.
-This proved to be a very natural way to describe, in simple terms, how an anti-lock braking system, which has a built-in computer, monitors the slippage of the wheels and pumps the brakes "really, really fast" *and* doesn't forget to do that, like we humans can--and how someone had to write the anti-lock braking software.
+This proved to be a very natural way to describe, in simple terms, how an anti-lock braking system uses its built-in computer to monitor the slippage of the wheels, how pumps the brakes "really, really fast" when the car loses friction, how it doesn't forget to do that (like we humans can)--*and* how someone had to write the anti-lock braking software.

 In all three sessions, this little discussion resulted in lots of nodding heads, so, apparently, I hadn't bored the crap out of them so far.